Contact Us

 ESG

-Given that we have a dedicated ESG practice, we’re going to help answer those questions—in this blog post, we’re going to provide a comprehensive guide to ESG reporting, including more on why you should invest in ESG reporting in the first place, what factors these reports cover when you do, and the different standards and frameworks you can choose to be measured against.
+The initial questions most companies face surround which standards and frameworks they should align their sustainability report with, and which metrics they should disclose.
+Given that we have a dedicated sustainability practice at Schellman, we’re well positioned to help answer these questions.
+In this article, we’ll provide key insights into sustainability reporting, including information on why you should invest in it in the first place, what factors these reports cover when you do, and the different standards and frameworks you can choose to align your report with.

-As we mentioned, ESG is quickly becoming a differentiator in the market as consumers and investors are beginning to prioritize supporting organizations whose values align with theirs—sustainability included—and your providing an ESG report can help them decide.
+Sustainability is quickly becoming a differentiator in the market as consumers and investors are beginning to prioritize supporting organizations whose values align with their own, serving as a significant advantage on its own.

-But in fact, there are also other benefits and advantages to be gained should you invest in an ESG report:
+However, there are additional notable benefits to be gained should you choose to invest in sustainability reporting:

-• Improved Stakeholder Trust: ESG reporting and the transparency it provides can also help your organization build trust with current stakeholders, including employees.
+• Improved Stakeholder Trust: Sustainability reporting and the transparency it provides can also help your organization build trust with current stakeholders, including employees.

-• Enhanced Risk Management and Long-Term Financial Performance: ESG reporting can help you address your organization’s ESG issues, which in turn mitigates your exposure to reputational and financial risks like regulatory fines, lawsuits, and supply chain disruptions.
+• Enhanced Risk Management and Long-Term Financial Performance: Sustainability reporting can help you address your organization’s sustainability topics, which in turn mitigates your exposure to reputational and financial risks like regulatory fines, lawsuits, and supply chain disruptions.

-ESG reporting can facilitate all these advantages through the information it contains.
-Though different standards and frameworks may have different focuses or objectives, your ESG report will disclose specifics regarding your organization’s operations and/or risks in the three areas that make up the acronym:
+Sustainability reporting can facilitate these advantages through the information it contains.
+Though different standards and frameworks may have different focuses or objectives, your sustainability report will disclose specifics regarding your organization’s operations and/or risks in three areas:

 Environmental Factors

-• Climate change impact: What physical and financial risks does climate change pose to your organization’s operations and supply chain?
+• Climate change impact: What physical and transition risks does climate change pose to your organization’s operations and supply chain?

 • Energy consumption: Does your organization use renewable and non-renewable energy sources?
 Do you have energy efficiency measures in place?